Michael D. Firsel

 In 2008, with the demise of the credit markets and faltering economy, Mid-America was disbanded and Michael joined his son Adam and his partner Mike Nortman at Crossroads Development Partners where Michael returned to the practice of law and became Vice-President and general counsel.

-Since 2009, demands for Michael’s services as real estate counsel increased.
-While a sole practitioner, and now with the firm of Firsel Ross, Michael’s fees were and remain very competitive with other attorneys with equal or lesser experience in all areas of the real estate field and general business practice.
+Since 2009, demands for Michael’s services as a real estate counsel increased.
+While a sole practitioner, and now with the firm of Firsel Ross & Weis, Michael’s fees were and remain very competitive with other attorneys with equal or lesser experience in all areas of the real estate field and general business practice.

 Michael was formerly on the Executive Committee and Advisory Board of Roosevelt University’s Chicago School of Real Estate.
 He also served on the Arlington Heights, Illinois Plan Commission for eight years, including five years as its Chairman.
 He is a past President of Temple Chai in Long Grove, and Vice-President of Twin Orchard Country Club, also in Long Grove.